A Shot in the Dark (1964)

 Clouseau: You want me to leave?

-Françios: Are you ill?
+Françios: [puts on his glasses] Are you ill?

 Clouseau: Facts, Hercule, facts!
 Nothing matters but the facts.
 Without them the science of criminal investigation is nothing more than a guessing game.

 Clouseau: And I submit, Inspector Ballon, that you arrived home, found Miguel with Maria Gambrelli, and killed him in a rit of fealous jage!